-Now comes to my favorite part – the drama!
-Pour the hot oil over the fish and watch the ginger, scallions, and red chilies bubbling and sizzling on contact.
+Now comes my favorite part – the drama!
+Pour the hot oil over the fish and watch the ginger, scallions, and red chilies bubble and sizzle on contact.
 This step also partially cooked the aromatics and released more aroma.
 It’s not only fun to watch but also makes the sauce Extra Delicious!

 Pairings for Steamed Cod Fish Fillets